0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/Subsidy.md

   <b>let</b> baseline_auction_units = <a href="Subsidy.md#0x1_Subsidy_baseline_auction_units">baseline_auction_units</a>();
   // The max subsidy that can be paid out in the next epoch.
   <b>let</b> ceiling = <a href="Subsidy.md#0x1_Subsidy_fullnode_subsidy_ceiling">fullnode_subsidy_ceiling</a>(vm);
+  // Skip resetting <b>if</b> the ceiling cannot be divisable into the proof count.
   <b>if</b> (ceiling &lt; 1) <b>return</b>;

   // Calculate price per proof